cjbassi/gotop/docs/releasing.md

 1. Update Version in main.go
 2. Update CHANGELOG.md
-4. Tag
+3. Tag
-5. Push everything
+4. Push everything
+5. Wait for the github workflows to complete
+6. Download and verify the correct version of one of the binaries
-6. When the github workflows complete, finish the draft release and publish.
+7. Finish the draft release and publish.
+8. Check gotop-builder for a successful everything build; if successful, publish.
-7. Wait for the [AUR](https://github.com/xxxserxxx/gotop-linux] project to finish building.
+10. Wait for the [AUR](https://github.com/xxxserxxx/gotop-linux] project to finish building.
     1. update arch (gotop-linux) and run `aurpublish aur` and `aurpublish aur-bin`
-    2. notify Nix
+11. Notify Nix
-    3. notify Homebrew
+12. Notify Homebrew

 The AUR project still needs secret credentials to aurpublish to the AUR repository, so the final publish step is still currently manual.